mogilvie/EncryptBundle/README.md

 ```
 Where encrypting a field you will need to set the column type as string.

-Your getters and setters may also need to be type delcared.
+Your getters and setters may also need to be type declared.

 For example, boolean should either be return declared bool, or return a bool using a ternary method.